tsgates/arch-wiki-markdown/wiki/Wacom_Tablet.md

 Note:There is also xf86-input-wacom-git in AUR which provides git version of xf86-input-wacom, but you might encounter some troubles.
 For me the buttons for example did only work with the stable release, not with the git version.
-So it's recommended to try xf86-input-wacom irst.
+So it's recommended to try xf86-input-wacom first.

 > Automatical setup